 5 Budgeting Tips for College Kids

 Hi there!
 My name is Claire, and I’m currently a senior at Belmont University in Nashville, Tennessee.
-This summer, I am working with College Aid Pro to give you an inside look into the mind of a living, breathing college kid!
+I am here to give you an inside look into the mind of a living, breathing college kid!
 Think of me as an in–your ticket into better understanding your college student, how their mind works, and a closer contact to university life: because let’s face it, college and the people who attend it are very different from how they were a few years ago!

-This is the second article in my summer series in collaboration with CAP.
+This is the second article in my series.
 If you’d like to check out more of my work, you can read my first article, 5 Crucial Things Every Parent Needs to Know About the Summer Before College Begins: Thriving Not Just Surviving, here.

 It’s 2024, and the “broke college kid’ stereotype is still very much alive and well.
 I’m one of them!
 Between inflation, overconsumption, and social media, the pressure to spend money is real and difficult to fight.
 Below are some tried and true, broke college student-approved methods to budgeting (and yes, saving) your money.